MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/model-customize-reports.md

    1. Select **Grant accesss.**
    :::image type="content" source="media/share-dataset.png" alt-text="Search for recipients ont eh Share dataset dialog":::

 1. Select **Give permissions to customize Power BI Report**.
 This will take you to the workspace in Power BI where the sample reports will be provided.
 These reports are the copy of your out-of-the-box reports.
 You can make changes to the reports.
-More information: [Enable model customization of your analytics reports from Power BI workspace](#enable-model-customization-of-your-analytics-reports-from-power-bi-workspace)

       :::image type="content" source="media/grant-permissions.png" alt-text="Grant permissions":::
     1. Select **Access**.